neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartII/Kickstart.rst

 .. sectionauthor:: Robert Lemke <robert@typo3.org>

-FLOW3 makes it easy to start with a new application.
+TYPO3 Flow makes it easy to start with a new application.
 The ``Kickstart`` package provides template based scaffolding for generating an initial layout of packages, controllers, models and views.

 .. note::

-	At the time of this writing these functions are only available through FLOW3's command line interface.
+	At the time of this writing these functions are only available through TYPO3 Flow's command line interface.
 This might change in the future as a graphical interface to the kickstarter is developed.

 Command Line Tool
 =================

-The script *flow3* resides in the main directory of the FLOW3 distribution.
+The script *flow* resides in the main directory of the TYPO3 Flow distribution.
-From a shell you should be able to run the script by entering ``./flow3``:
+From a shell you should be able to run the script by entering ``./flow``:

 .. code-block:: none

-	myhost:tutorial johndoe$ ./flow3
+	myhost:tutorial johndoe$ ./flow
-	FLOW3 1.0.0 ("Development" context)
+	TYPO3 Flow 1.2.0 ("Development" context)
-	usage: ./flow3 <command identifier>
+	usage: ./flow <command identifier>

-	See './flow3 help' for a list of all available commands.
+	See './flow help' for a list of all available commands.

-To get an overview of all available commands, enter ``./flow3 help``:
+To get an overview of all available commands, enter ``./flow help``:

 .. code-block:: none

-	myhost:tutorial johndoe$ ./flow3 help
+	myhost:tutorial johndoe$ ./flow help
-	FLOW3 1.0.0 ("Development" context)
+	TYPO3 Flow 1.2.0 ("Development" context)
-	usage: ./flow3 <command identifier>
+	usage: ./flow <command identifier>

 	The following commands are currently available:

-	PACKAGE "TYPO3.FLOW3":
+	PACKAGE "TYPO3.Flow":
 	-------------------------------------------------------------------------------
-	* flow3:cache:flush                        Flush all caches
+	* flow:cache:flush                         Flush all caches
 	  cache:warmup                             Warm up caches

-	* flow3:core:setfilepermissions            Adjust file permissions for CLI and web server access
+	* flow:core:setfilepermissions             Adjust file permissions for CLI and web server access
-	* flow3:core:shell                         Run the interactive Shell
+	* flow:core:shell                          Run the interactive Shell

 	  doctrine:validate                        Validate the class/table mappings
 	  doctrine:create                          Create the database schema